Skip to main content

 Theo's First Kids Birthday Party

 Last month I asked Theo what he wanted to do for his birthday.
 He said he wanted to have a birthday party.
-We let him invite 5 friends at school for a gathering at our house.
+We let him invite 5 friends from school for a gathering at our house.

 Well, I told him he could invite more, but he said those 5 were his friends.
 I guess you can't argue with that.